vedph/gve-doc/model/snapshot.md

 Added text and hints taken together are also known as 🔖 **added elements**, because with reference to base text they were added later.

 >"Element" in the context of visualization is a specific term belonging to its XML-based encoding, as the visualization relies on SVG (which is an XML dialect).
+In SVG everything which is drawn is represented by elements: lines, shapes, text, etc.

 It should be noticed that the distinction between _hints_ and _added text_ is not a visual one; as for all the signs in this classification, it is a logical and functional one.
 For instance, it may well happen that a hint is represented by text, like the number of an epigram written on its corner, or a textual annotation.
 Even then, the hint is different because it's only the optional visual counterpart of an operation, and does not represent text which becomes part of the epigram's text.
 So, it may have the appearance of text, or more often be just some freehand drawing; but in both cases, it never represents a part of the text being transformed.